MaximMonin/camunda-plugins/doc/InternalService.md

 Input parameters:
 table - name of temp-table to add rows
 data - array of objects to add to temp-table
+cachedFields (opt) - array of data object fields to retrieve value from cache
 Output parameters: none

 ### table.Count